-This year, we have been awarded some Heritage Project funding which will further enhance our provision for studying our mining heritage.
-Children will be working with a local artist to recreate work by the Pitman Painters.
-Older children visit Woodhorm Colliery and Beamish to study mining and younger children visit areas along the River Tyne.
+Children learn about our area’s mining heritage and visit Woodhorn Colliery and Beamish to study mining and younger children visit areas along the River Tyne.
 Children also pay visits to the memorial in Earsdon for the Hartley Pit Disaster.

 The Shiremoor Treat is celebrated in school, as well as having the actual event on the first weekend in July, which is a long-standing tradition designed originally by the miners as an annual family picnic.

 Children visit the River Tyne and learn about the industries that were prevalent in the area.
 They know also that we live in the North East of England and know about various places along the coast such as local landmarks such as St. Mary’s Lighthouse and Tynemouth Priory.
 Some of our teachers come from across the river so we have some fun discussions about being a ‘Geordie’.